rafaelpcarneiro/archLinuxInstallation/README.md

 > pacstrap /mnt base linux linux-firmware

-Now the table of the partitions must be declared in a file: **fstab**
+Now the table of the partitions must be declared at the file **fstab**

 > genfstab -U /mnt  >> /mnt/etc/fstab

-and I insert a place where I can mount a flash disk and the cdrom without being root
+which I also insert instructions allowing me to mount a flash disk and wthe cdrom ithout being root

 > cat conf.d/my_fstab >> /mnt/etc/fstab